Bartek1001/imdb_analysis/readme.md

-This project is an example of data analysis (movies) in Python.
+This project is an example of data analysis (movies) in Python (PyCharm).
 Dataset is taken from Kaggle.
 Link: https://www.kaggle.com/datasets/danielgrijalvas/movies All graphs are saved in png format in this folder.